pccoe-acm/pccoe-acm-website-v2/README.md

 #How to get started.

-## Pre-requisites for working on the project
+## Steps to get started working on the repository.

 1. Check Node is up to date
 2. Fork the repository